Lindsay Shepherd: University inquiry

 The university asked a lawyer, Robert Centa, to conduct an independent investigation.
 His report, which the university did not release, found that Shepherd had not violated university policies and that the meeting had involved "significant overreach".
 On 18 December 2017 the university president, Deborah MacLatchy, issued a statement saying that there had been "numerous errors in judgement made in the handling of the meeting".
 The meeting should not have taken place, she wrote, because "[n]o formal complaint, nor informal concern relative to a Laurier policy, was registered about the screening of the video."
 She concluded that there had been "no wrongdoing on the part of Ms. Shepherd in showing the clip from TVO in her tutorial".

 According to MacLatchy, the information about the class had been received via a staff member in the Rainbow Centre "from students who had been on campus talking about it.
 The policy was not designed to deal with those kind of comments and concerns not actually being raised through the process."
 In April 2018 she repeated that whatever issue had been raised about the clips, it "was not a complaint as the term is defined in the university’s Gendered and Sexual Violence Policy, which Mr. Centa reviewed in establishing his findings".

 Lawsuits

 In June 2018, Shepherd filed a lawsuit against the university, Rambukkana, Pimlott, Joel, and a graduate student for damages of $3.6 million, claiming "harassment, intentional infliction of nervous shock, negligence, and constructive dismissal".
 On 18 June that year, Peterson filed a $1.5-million defamation lawsuit against Laurier, Rambukkana, Pimlott, and Joel.
 His statement of claim alleges that he was compared to Hitler and portrayed as "sexist, misogynist, dangerous and racist" during the November 2017 meeting.
 In December 2018, Rambukkana and Pimlott filed a third-party claim against Shepherd, alleging she had had control over the recording and should therefore be liable for any damages Peterson suffered as a result of its publication.

+Shepherd's lawsuit was dismissed on November 8, 2024.
+Peterson's lawsuit was dismissed the day before.

+Free speech policy

+In August 2018, Ontario mandated all colleges and universities to develop and comply with a free speech policy.
+The mandate requires a definition of freedom of speech, a policy based on the Chicago principles, and annual reports to the Higher Education Quality Council of Ontario.
+WLU publishes the reports online.